President and Chief Executive Officer

 Vice President, Products

 For his entire career, Evan's work has focused on engaging diverse stakeholders using cutting-edge technologies to enable large-scale decision making and collective action.
-Evan is responsible for GuideStar's product design and development as well as marketing and communications and e-commerce.
+Evan is responsible for GuideStar's product design and development.
 He has more than 17 years of experience leading product and project teams in membership-based, grant-funded, and fee-for-service nonprofit organizations.
 Before joining GuideStar, Evan co-founded the first software as a service Web application in the University of California system, called SeaSketch, which is used by agencies around the world for collaborative planning of ocean resources.
 He has written multi-stakeholder negotiation simulations published by the Harvard Program on Negotiation and worked with leading stakeholder engagement firms such as AmericaSpeaks, the Consensus Building Institute, Kearns & West, and Concur.
 His work has enabled diverse interests to reach agreement on issues including climate change adaptation, disaster recovery, and health care.
 At the beginning of his career, Evan worked as a campaigner for ForestEthics and field organizer for the Public Interest Network.
 He has a master's in City Planning from MIT and a BA in Political Science from the University of Missouri.

 Vice President, Operations

 Debra is at the heart of GuideStar's operations.
-Joining the organization as PR manager in 1999, her exceptional communication, writing, and management skills and her business savvy quickly moved her up the ladder to get her to where she is today—managing GuideStar's DC and Williamsburg facilities, along with all administrative activities, human resources, sales, internal communications, and business operations at GuideStar.
+Joining the organization as PR manager in 1999, her exceptional communication, writing, and management skills and her business savvy quickly moved her up the ladder to get her to where she is today—managing GuideStar's DC and Williamsburg facilities, along with all administrative activities, human resources, internal communications, and business operations at GuideStar.
 As a result of her long career with GuideStar and her involvement in every facet of the organization, Debra has deep insight into its inner workings and cultural values.
 Debra has 35 years' experience in the communications and sales management fields, having worked for Gannett, Inc. and a number of catalog companies and public relation firms.
 Before joining GuideStar, she was a communications consultant, served as an elected school board member in upstate New York, and was a board member of Camp Chin Gu, a camp for Korean adoptees.
 She holds a Bachelor's degree in journalism from Southern Illinois University.